Nebucatnetzer/network_inventory/README.md

 I started this project in order to have solution for keeping an inventory over my various servers and other network equipment.

-## Setup
+## Production Setup

 1. Clone the repository
-2. Now decide if you want to develop fully locally or inside the docker container.
-Locally you'll use SQlite for the database and inside the Docker container you'll use Postgres for the database.
-For the moment there aren't any features implemented which require Postgres.
-However this might change in the future and SQlite is not supported for production.
-3. Copy the `.env-example` file to `.env` and change the `POSTGRES_PASSWORD` and `DJANGO_SECRET_KEY` variables to something secure.
+2. Copy the `.env-example` file to `.env` and change the `POSTGRES_PASSWORD` and `DJANGO_SECRET_KEY` variables to something secure.
+3. Run `docker-compose up` and connect to http://localhost

-### Local Setup
+### Local Development Setup

 The local setup is mainly intended to run the tests quickly.
 I recommend that you use the Docker setup if you want to interact with the website.

-4. Run `make local` to create the virtual environment for development.
+1. Run `make local` to create the virtual environment for development.
    You're now all set to start developing.

-### Docker Setup
+### Docker Development Setup

+This is very similar to the production setup with the difference that the image for the `web` application gets built locally instead of getting pulled from Dockerhub.

-4. Run `make` to start the production server.
+1. Run `make` to start the server.
 You can access it at   http://localhost .
 You're now all set to start working.
-5. If you want to develop with the Docker setup change the `run` command in the `docker-compose.yml` from `run.sh` to `development.sh`
+2. If you want to have some example data to work with run the command `make init` after you successfully run `make`.

 #### Environment Variables